ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/signed-exchange.md

 ```

-`uuencode` or similar can be used to convert the files to text so they can be stashed in Valentine.

 ## Determine which URLs will be signed

 You will need to create a URL pattern that defines which documents should be signed.
 It is critical that private content, such as personalized information should not be signed, to avoid sending misleading or incorrect content.